asawegelius/OnlineLearningPlatform/Documentation/SolutionDocument.md

 We will give all those that want to share their knowledge and all those that want to learn more a platform where they can connect.
 It will be designed to support an increasing amount of languages.

+The platform will be an online site with access to variation of courses on subjects which are introduced by experts in those areas.
+After going through each part of the course the student can review and exam himself or herself on the learning by going through multiple choice tests.

+People and enterprises interested in using the platform are paying a subscription per user which is going to be specified later on.

 We will offer a platform that is:
 * Easy to access.
 All with a browser and a login can use it.
 * For those with knowledge they want to share but are not English speaking.